 - Development and evaluation of an appropriate controls environment

-Our ReportShield™ quality assurance service is being adapted for SFTR and will include:
+Our multi-award winning ReportShield™ quality assurance service is being adapted for SFTR and will include:

-- Testing for the accuracy of every SFTR transaction reports
+- Testing for the accuracy of every SFTR transaction report

 - Testing and mapping of all client identifiers, contractual and collateral reference data

 - Advanced reconciliation between the records in your primary trading system and the records held at the Trade Repository

 - Testing that all delegated reporting has been reported accurately and completely